Regan298/Disaster-Master/Architectural Design.md

 The database stores all simulation data in a set of tables.
 User data, scheduled events, sent events, log data and the editor event library are all stored in tables in the database.
 As the database is passive, it is dependant on the server implementation to maintain and utilize its contents.

-**Concern 20:** Project failure as a result of the developers acting in non-productive ways, means that the reputation of VUW and more specifically ENGR301/302 is tarnished.
+**Concern 20: Project failure as a result of the developers acting in non-productive ways, means that the reputation of VUW and more specifically ENGR301/302 is tarnished.**

+Project failure is a risk, and would likely be caused by a lack of organisation and communication within the team.
+This would result in a dissatisfied client, and reflect poorly upon the course.
+This risk can be mitigated however, by the proper implementation of a project management strategy.
+Fully utilizing GitLab is the first step for this, in order to plan the project and allocate work between team members.
+Milestones within GitLab will be used to monitor components of the project over the long term, whereas issues will be used to allocate and track individual tasks within a milestone.
+Issues will be assigned based on the current task, and frequent commenting on these will keep all team members up to date with the progress of each issue.

-**Concern 21:** If the overall system architecture does not support modularity, extensions to the core system could be infeasible.
+**Concern 21: If the overall system architecture does not support modularity, extensions to the core system could be infeasible.**

 If a system is not modular in design, the implementation of additional components would be very difficult.
 This would require heavy modifications or the complete replacement of other components, each with multiple complicated functions and many dependencies.
-Alternatively modular design (fig 2.1) separates each component into specific subcomponents.
+Alternatively, modular design (fig 2.1) separates each component into specific subcomponents.
 Each component is simpler, with a single specific task and only dependant on other components located in a layer below it (fig 2.2).
 This makes it much simpler to implement new components to the pre-existing system.
-Any individual component relevant to the system could be added within the appropriate super-component, and implemented with little modification due to the more simplified dependencies.
+Any individual component relevant to the system could be added within the appropriate super-component and implemented with little modification due to the more simplified dependencies.
 An example of this within (fig 2.1) would be adding another table under the database component or adding a new visualisation component within local logic for either client type.

-**Concern 22:** Usability for client maintenance in terms of network implementation, feature implementation and for scenario loading / scenario review files.
+**Concern 22: Usability for client maintenance in terms of network implementation, feature implementation and for scenario loading / scenario review files.**

 ### 4.3 Process